 Foxy seats 68, half of that at the bar, where I was seated.
 The vibe inside is dark, moody, and modernist.
 The ambiance is lively, but the noise level wasn’t overwhelming.

 There are very cool hanging light structures.
 An omnipresent smell of smoke lingers in the air, which reveals the kitchen’s focus: wood-fire cooking.

 The menu is small, but with well curated choices.
 I had the flatbread appetizer, an heirloom tomato salad, and the hanger steak.
-There's also a great wine list.
+For the flatbread, envision a classy pizza topped with oyster mushrooms and cacio di bosco cheese.
+There’s also a great wine list.
 The service was excellent.

 Address: 1638 Notre-Dame St W, Montreal